PengliuIBM/spring-music-cf/README.md

 Spring Music - Peng

+please refer to latest of spring-music https://github.com/making/spring-music include set new JDK-JRE 11,17 in manifest file.
 ============

 This is a sample application for using database services on [Cloud Foundry](http://cloudfoundry.org) with the [Spring Framework](http://spring.io) and [Spring Boot](http://projects.spring.io/spring-boot/).